hammettj/coding-challenge-merge-intervals/README.md

 If they overlap we expand the `end` of the `current lowest interval` if necessary (if the current's `end` is greater than `current lowest interval`'s).

-If they do not overlap we add the `current lowest interval` to our result list and storing the current interval as our new `current lowest interval`.
+If they do not overlap we add the `current lowest interval` to our result list and store the current interval as our new `current lowest interval`.

 After iterating over all intervals we have to add the `current lowest interval` and return our merged list of intervals.